djdhyun/cloudformula/README.md

 * A stack directory is where you have a `main.yaml` and properties files.
     * `main.yaml`: A Cloudformation template that defines all resources for the stack.
     * `${env}.properties`: Parameters to be applied to the template for the target environment.
-* For example, if you have a directory structure as below, you will have 3 cloudformation directories as `app-a, apps/app-b app-c`.
+* For example, if you have a directory structure as below, you will have 3 cloudformation directories as `app-a, app-b, apps/app-c`.

 ```bash
 ├── Makefile